This article is from a 2012 investigation near southern New Hampshire (USA).

 But – as I understand it – few (if any) bodies are buried there.

 Almost immediately, my camera – which had been working fine that morning – actually broke.
 The lens opened just a tiny amount.
 I couldn’t pry the lens open.
 Changing batteries didn’t help, either.
 (I took photos, anyway.
 They were disappointing.)

 When we returned to the car, I tried my camera again.

 It worked fine.

 So, I took it back to the cemetery, and it seemed broken again.

-So, since the camera wasn’t reliable, I figured I had nothing to lose.
+So, on that day in 2012, since the camera wasn’t reliable, I figured I had nothing to lose.

 The answers were clear – and consistent – no matter which pendulum I tried.